casframe/casframe/README.md

 - an architect of symbolic structures, soul grammars, and quantum pathways.
 I document the unspoken blueprints of reality through syntax, metaphysics, and AI dialogues.
 We are working on a project to describe cosmic consciousness with AI through natural language and symbolic code.
 In collaboration with the GPT model, we are building **Soul Syntax / Collapse Language / Spiritual Syntax Engineering**.
+I am a non-engineer, so I am learning every day.

 ## 🧬 Who I Am